Here’s What Happens When You’re Thankful for Your Spouse3 min read

 How to Express Appreciation

-Consider using one or more of these four expressions of appreciation to show gratitude for your spouse this Thanksgiving and throughout the year.
+Consider using one or more of these four expressions of appreciation to show gratitude for your spouse throughout the year.

 - Say it.
 Expressing gratitude with sincerely spoken words is the easiest way to show appreciation.
 Spoken words are also powerful in their ability to convey tone and emotion that we cannot communicate in any other way.

 - Write it.
 Written words of gratitude can be cherished in a way spoken words cannot.
 In our nightstand drawers, my wife and I keep cards we’ve received from each other.
 Her words are also inscribed on sticky notes posted on my computer monitor.
 While text message and emails are nice, there’s added value in handwritten words printed on paper.
 We can more easily display them, frame them, or tuck them away in a safe place.
 The power of written messages is they can’t easily be forgotten.
 The recipient can read them daily, even months or years later and revive the positive emotions they evoked the first time we read them.

 - Give it.
 Sometimes words of gratitude aren’t enough.
 Add power to your spoken or written appreciation with a loving touch or warm hug given to your spouse.
 Thoughtful gifts are also welcome gestures.
 In addition to purchased gifts, consider expressing gratitude to your spouse with the gift of time or service spent on doing something for them or alongside them that they usually do by themselves.